syncthing/docs/users/ignoring.rst

 Mac OS and will also cause ``foo`` pattern being ignored on all devices.

 .. note::
-   This way in case your syncing gets "stucked" with displaying some pending unexpected files and you can't reach the device that contains those files, simply add it to ``.stglobalignore``.
+   This way in case your syncing gets "stuck" with displaying some pending unexpected files and you can't reach the device that contains those files, simply add it to ``.stglobalignore``.